-Tomatoes should be ordered in March for best availability, and picked up in late May or very early June.
-Peppers, Eggplants, Basil, and other starts are also available.
-For details, see Plant starts, or the brochure.
+Tomatoes should be ordered in March for best availability, since tomatoes are started to order; and picked up in May.
+For details, see Plant starts.

 RED AND PINK VARIETIES